svaksha/Julia.jl/Mathematics.md

 + [ToeplitzMatrices.jl](https://github.com/andreasnoackjensen/ToeplitzMatrices.jl) :: Fast matrix multiplication and division for Toeplitz matrices in Julia.

 ##### Resources
-+ [JuliaCon2015](https://github.com/JuliaSparse/JuliaCon2015) :: Sparse Matrices in Julia worksho at JuliaCon2015.
++ [JuliaCon2015](https://github.com/JuliaSparse/JuliaCon2015) :: Sparse Matrices in Julia workshop at JuliaCon2015.
 + 2015Apr09 : [Video of Andreas Noack and Jiahao Chen](https://www.youtube.com/channel/UCizxnsw19qcTOdJdIJVtl0Q) speaking at the Linear Algebra and Optimization seminar at the Institute for Computational and Mathematical Engineering at Stanford.
 [Notebook presentation of the talk](http://andreasnoack.github.io/talks/2015AprilStanford_AndreasNoack.ipynb).
 + Learn the [theory of linear algebra](https://github.com/ULAFF/notebooks) hand-in-hand with the practice of [software library development](https://www.edx.org/course/linear-algebra-foundations-frontiers-utaustinx-ut-5-02x)
 + [The Performance Cost of Integer Overflow Checking](http://danluu.com/integer-overflow/).